-- (A) An owner or operator shall not sStartup of a boiler shall not last longer than the for a time period longer than is necessary for proper operation of the boiler or for temperatures to be reached for the proper operation of the emission control equipment and/or the tuning of the boiler and/or emission control equipment.
-Startup or shutdown shall not exceed 6 hours. - (i) The number of startups/shutdowns for a boiler $\geq 5$ MMBtu/hr shall not exceed 10 per year. - (B) An owner or operator shall not sStartup of a turbine shall not last longer than the time at which control equipment is properly operating for a time period longer than is necessary for the proper operation of the emission control equipment.
-Startup or shutdown shall not exceed 2 hours 30 minutes for turbines without SCR and shall not exceed 1 hour 3 hours for turbines without SCR. - (C) For engines: An owner or operator of an engine shall meet the following startup and shutdown requirements:
+- (A) An owner or operator shall not startup a boiler for a time period longer than is necessary for temperatures to be reached for the proper operation of the emission control equipment and/or the tuning of the boiler and/or emission control equipment.
+Startup or shutdown shall not exceed 6 six hours. - (B) An owner or operator shall not startup a turbine for a time period longer than is necessary for the proper operation of the emission control equipment.
+Startup or shutdown shall not exceed 3 hours 30 minutes for turbines without SCR and shall not exceed 1 hour for turbines with SCR. - (C) An owner or operator of an engine shall meet the following startup and shutdown requirements: - (i) Startup shall not last longer than is necessary for operating temperatures to be reached for the proper operation of the emission control equipment, or the tuning of the engine and/or emission control equipment proper operation of the emission control equipment.
+Startup or shutdown shall not exceed 30 minutes, unless the Executive Officer approves in writing a longer period, not exceeding 2 hours, and that period is specified by permit conditions;

-- (i) Startup shall not last longer than is necessary for operating temperatures to be reached for the proper operation of the emission control equipment, or the tuning of the engine and/or emission control equipment.
-Startup or shutdown shall not exceed 30 minutes, unless the Executive Officer approves in writing a longer period, not exceeding 2 hours, and that period is specified by permit conditions; - (ii) Startup after an engine overhaul or major repair requiring removal of a cylinder head or for the installation or the replacement of catalytic emission control equipment shall not last longer than 4 operating hours. - (6) An owner or operator of any turbine shall not burn liquid fuel.

-(e) Source Testing
+- (ii) Startup after an engine overhaul or major repair requiring removal of a cylinder head or for the installation or the replacement of catalytic emission control equipment shall not last longer than 4 operating hours; and. - (iii) The commissioning of a new engine shall not exceed 150 operating hours. - (iv) The emission limits in Table 1 do not apply to the initial commissioning of a new engine for the period specified by permit conditions. - (65) An owner or operator of any turbine shall not burn liquid fuel. - (e) Source Testing

-An owner or operator of a unit shall meet the following source test requirements:
+An owner or operator of a unit without CEMS, or an alternative monitoring system, shall meet the following source test requirements: